-- 45. Go to Amazon and register as an author. - 46.
-Sell your books on Amazon. - 47.
-Try to get fans to post their book reviews and testimonials on Amazon. - 48.
+- 40. Go to Amazon and register as an author.
+Be sure to create a compelling and robust author central page. - 41.
+Sell your books on Amazon; follow the wealth of information and advice Amazon offers and incorporate ideas into your plan. - 42.
+Try to get fans to post their book reviews and testimonials on Amazon. - 43.
 Join Amazon's affiliate program.